SprocketTools/CircuitProber171/README.md

 # CircuitProber171
  Experimental GUI for the Python scripts used in Engineering 171 labs.

-Adapted from Nikolas Kastor's projects (PhD. at Allan hancock College) and Michael's work at Core Electronics, Kotara, AU.
+Adapted from Nikolas Kastor's projects and Michael's work at Core Electronics, Kotara, AU.

 https://core-electronics.com.au/guides/automating-test-equipment-with-python/